-- (a) Commitment fee was paid to Public Bank Berhad in order to obtain standby facilities granted by Public Bank Berhad to the company. - (b) A bank loan borrowed from Public Bank Berhad was settled during the year.
-Interest was paid to Public Bank Berhad in respect of the loan. - (c) Rent paid, building management fee and rate paid were related to properties rented from Public Financial Holding Limited as the Group's offices/branches. - (d) Public Bank (Hong Kong) Limited placed deposits with the Group at prevailing market rates.
-Interest expenses were paid/payable by the Group in respect of these placements.
-The balances were included in deposits and balances of banks and other financial institutions in consolidated statement of financial position. - (e) Rent paid was related to property rented from Public Bank (Hong Kong) Limited as the Group's offices/branches. - (f) The Group placed deposits with Public Bank (Hong Kong) Limited.
-Interest was received/receivable from Public Bank (Hong Kong) Limited.
-The balances of the said deposits and interest receivable were included in cash and short term placements and other assets, respectively, in the consolidated statement of financial position. - (g) Bank service charges were paid to Public Bank (Hong Kong) Limited for banking services provided to the Group. - (h) A bank loan borrowed from Public Bank (L) Ltd was settled during the year.
-Interest was paid to Public Bank (L) in respect of the loan. - (i) Commitment fee was paid to Public Bank (L) Ltd in order to obtain revolving credit facilities granted by Public Bank (L) Ltd to Public Securities Limited. - (j) Management fees arose in respect of administrative services provided by the Company to Winton Financial Limited.
-They were charged based on the costs incurred. - (k) Services fee was paid to Public Investment Bank Berhad from Public Securities Limited for referrals of stock broking transactions. - (I) Commission income was received from the key management personnel of the Group for securities dealing through Public Securities Limited. - (m) The Group maintained a current account with Public Bank Berhad.
-Balance of the said deposits was included in cash and short term placements in the consolidated statement of financial position. - (n) These balances represented other receivable from Winton Financial Limited.
+- (a) Commitment fee was paid to PBB in order to obtain standby facilities granted by PBB to the Company. - (b) A bank loan borrowed from PBB was settled during the year.
+Interest was paid to PBB in respect of the loan. - (c) Rent paid, building management fee and rates paid were related to properties rented from Public Financial Holdings Limited, the intermediate holding company of the Company, as the Group's offices/branches. - (d) PBHK placed deposits with the Company at prevailing market rates.
+Interest expenses were paid/payable by the Company in respect of these placements.
+The balances were included in deposits and balances of banks and other financial institutions in the consolidated statement of financial position. - (e) Rent paid was related to properties rented from PBHK as the Group's offices/branches. - (f) The Group placed deposits with PBHK.
+Interest was received/receivable from PBHK.
+The balances of the said deposits and interest receivable were included in cash and short term placements and other assets, respectively, in the consolidated statement of financial position. - (g) Bank service charges were paid to PBHK for banking services provided to the Group. - (h) A bank loan borrowed from Public Bank (L) Ltd ("PBL") was settled during the year.
+Interest was paid to PBL in respect of the loan. - (i) Commitment fee was paid to PBL in order to obtain revolving credit facilities granted by PBL to PSL. - (j) Management fee arose in respect of administrative services provided by the Company to Winton Financial Limited ("WFL"), a fellow subsidiary of the Company.
+They were charged based on the costs incurred. - (k) Services fee was paid to Public Investment Bank Berhad from PSL for referrals of stockbroking transactions. - (I) Commission income was received from the key management personnel of the Group for securities dealing through PSL. - (m) These balances represented other receivable from WFL. - (n) Outsourcing service fees were paid to PBHK for outsourcing arrangement of 7 functions, namely Information Technology, Finance and Control, Company Secretarial, Human Resources, Training and Development, Marketing and Product Development, and Premises and General Affairs functions.